Necessary and Sufficient Conditions for Optimal Control of Semilinear Stochastic Partial Differential Equations: Necessary Optimality Conditions

 and $\mathcal{S}_{\preceq P_t}(L^2(\Lambda))$ is defined analogously. \end{theorem}

 \begin{remark} Equation \eqref{4.84} in particular implies that the parabolic viscosity superdifferential is not empty. \end{remark}

-First, we discuss several lemmata that are needed in the proof of \Cref{spacetime}.
-We suggest that the reader skip directly to the proof of \Cref{spacetime} in \Cref{proof} and refer to the lemmata as needed.
+First, we discuss several lemmata that are needed in the proof of Theorem \ref{spacetime}.
+We suggest that the reader skip directly to the proof of Theorem \ref{spacetime} in Section \ref{proof} and refer to the lemmata as needed.